 A Least Environmentally Damaging Practical Alternatives (LEDPA) analysis was prepared in accordance with the Alternatives Analysis Framework (guidance) provided by U. S. Army Corps of Engineers.
-As included in Appendix D, it is a significant revision (0.05-acre wetland impact) to the original proposal (0.72-acre wetland impact).
 The LEDPA analysis compares sediment excavation and hauling to sediment dredging and placement.
 Hauling sediment will involve trucking to a quarry or other construction site, presumably between Sherwood and Wilsonville (closest location).
 Sediment dredging is clearly environmentally preferrable and allows for ongoing golf course use, while sediment excavation results in extensive damage to golf course and loss of golf play (hence temporary closure of golf course during peak play season).